The Toxic Workplace

 Work Shouldn't Hurt!

-Why Is the Office Bully Still in the Office?
+Why Is the Workplace Bully Still There?

 Most workplace harassers did not become bullies overnight.
 They have been enabled for years by the supervisor seemingly turning a blind eye to their ongoing bully behavior.
 Why does this happen?

 1. There are no federal laws against workplace bullying.
 This is the primary reason it’s so easy for workplace bullies to get away with their behavior in the U.S. Although many workplaces have anti-bullying policies, they’re often not enforced and clearly don’t carry the same weight as state or federal legislation against workplace bullying.